jonsimonsen/Procap/README.md

 The project is not constructed with the public in mind, so the README is not necessarily particularly descriptive.
 It might not make perfect sense for casual readers.

+After forking, the results can be seen by opening the html file in a browser.
+Before doing that, either download the archive from the highchart's web site
+or uncomment the script-tag for their site in the html file and comment out the other script-tag for highcharts.
+The project has only been tested on Firefox.

 Monday
 ------